 David was born to John and Rebecca (Hawkins) Crockett on August 17, 1786, in Greene County, Tennessee.
 The family followed the patterns of western settlement, moving three times by the time David was 12.
-In 1796, the family opened the Crockett Tavern on the road from Knoxville, Tennessee to Abingdon, Virginia in present-day Morristown, Tennessee.
-The building today continues to stand is on the National Register of Historic Places.
+In 1796, the family opened the Crockett Tavern on the road from Knoxville, Tennessee, to Abingdon, Virginia, in present-day Morristown, Tennessee.
+The building today continues to stand on the National Register of Historic Places.

-While he was away he worked as a wagoner and day-laborer and at odd jobs to support himself.
-When he returned home in 1802 he had grown so much that his family did not recognize him at first.
+While he was away, he worked as a wagoner and day laborer at odd jobs to support himself.
+When he returned home in 1802, he had grown so much that his family did not recognize him at first.
 When they did, he found that all was forgiven.
-Crockett reciprocated their generosity by working for about a year to discharge his father’s debts, which totaled $76, and subsequently returned to school for six months.
+Crockett reciprocated their generosity by working for about a year to discharge his father’s debts, which totaled $76 and subsequently returned to school for six months.

 On August 14, 1806, Crockett married Mary “Polly” Finley, and the couple would eventually have three children.
 They remained in the mountains of East Tennessee for just over five years.
 In the fall of 1811, he moved his family to Lincoln County, Tennessee, and in 1813 moved them again to Franklin County, Tennessee.
 Crockett supported his family primarily as a farmer and hunter.

-In 1813, following a massacre by Creek warriors of the occupants of Fort Mims, Alabama, Crockett enlisted in the Tennessee Militia.
+In 1813, Crockett enlisted in the Tennessee Militia following a massacre by Creek warriors of the occupants of Fort Mims, Alabama.
 He participated in the Battle of Tallussahatchee of the Creek War in northern Alabama but returned home when his enlistment was up; missing the decisive Battle of Horseshoe Bend on March 27, 1814, when the Creek were defeated.
-During his second enlistment, which began in September 1814, he joined Andrew Jackson’s forces at Pensacola, Florida during the War of 1812, but was discharged again prior to the Battle of New Orleans.
+During his second enlistment, which began in September 1814, he joined Andrew Jackson’s forces at Pensacola, Florida, during the War of 1812, but was discharged again before the Battle of New Orleans.

-In 1815, Polly Crockett died in 1815 and a year later, David married Elizabeth Patton.
+In 1815, Polly Crockett died, and a year later, David married Elizabeth Patton.

 In the fall of 1816, Crockett moved his family to what would become Lawrence County, Tennessee.
-He served as justice of the peace and commissioner for the town of Lawrenceburg and rose to the rank of lieutenant colonel-commandant in the local militia.
-In 1821, Crockett was elected to the Tennessee legislature, where he served two terms.
+He served as justice of the peace and commissioner for the town of Lawrenceburg and rose to the lieutenant colonel-commandant in the local militia.
+In 1821, Crockett was elected to the Tennessee legislature, serving two terms.

 In 1827 Crockett was elected to the United States Congress from Tennessee, where he served from 1827 to 1831 and again from 1833 to 1835.
 Crockett’s tenure in Congress was most noted by his opposition to the president, fellow Tennessean Andrew Jackson, on land reform issues and the Indian removal bill.

-It was during this time that the legend of Davy Crockett began to grow.
+During this time, the legend of Davy Crockett began to grow.
 Crockett promoted himself as a simple but honest man who was an outstanding hunter and marksman.
-In 1834, he published an autobiography, A Narrative of the Life of David Crockett of the State of Tennessee, which made him a popular figure nationally.
+In 1834, he published an autobiography, A Narrative of the Life of David Crockett of the State of Tennessee, making him a nationally popular figure.
 Afterward, a number of books and almanacs began to appear, claiming to be true stories about David Crockett.
 Narrated in frontier lingo, these tales often related bigger-than-life adventures, making Davy Crockett a frontier hero in his own time and for generations to come.